South Coast Tenerife

 This colonial town has the lot, it seems: cobblestone streets, flower-filled plazas and more Castilian mansions than the rest of the island put together.
 Along with La Laguna, La Orotava is one of the loveliest towns on Tenerife, and one of the most truly ‘Canarian’ places in the Canary Islands.

-The East of Tenerife
+East Coast Tenerife

-The east coast of Tenerife is the forgotten coast of the island and at first glance that’s hardly surprising: the landscape of the east is dry, dusty and sterile, but it is speckled with bright and colourful little villages which bring life to the otherwise stark surroundings.
-If you have the time then it pays to explore this region a little more.
+The east coast of Tenerife is the forgotten coast of the island and at first glance that’s hardly surprising: the landscape of the east is dry, dusty and sterile, but it is speckled with bright and colourful little villages, which bring life to the otherwise stark surroundings.
+If you have the time, then it pays to explore this region a little more.

 In Terife's northwest, is one of the Canary Island's best examples of cliché come true.
 Quite easily mistaken for paradise on earth, the much visited Punta de Teno has not lost its wild charms despite its popularity with tourists who come to fish, dive and generally just swan around in this idyllic setting.